Learn how to identify and control black knot fungus, a common disease of plum, cherry, apricot and chokecherry trees.

 Paying close attention to your fruit trees and catching the infections as soon as they’re apparent, followed by quick pruning and careful disposal of the gall-infected branches, can save trees.
 Organic treatments can also help protect trees while keeping harmful chemicals off your fruit.

 When choosing new plantings, consider that some varieties of tree and shrubs are more susceptible to the disease than others.
 They should be avoided in areas where the fungus is prolific.
 Tart cherry varieties are said to be less susceptible to the disease than sweet.
 Japanese plums are said to be less susceptible than American varieties.
 A number of plums, including President, Early Italian, Santa Rosa and Shiro carry varying degrees of resistance to the fungus.
 Susceptibility varies depending on the climate zones.
 Varieties that are susceptible in humid southern climates may be less so in dryer or cooler ones.
 Talk to your local nursery staff to see which varieties of plums, cherries, and ornamentals do best in your area.
-The University of Minnesota Extension site has a chart on their black knot page that list the various levels for susceptibility to a number of plum and cherry tree varieties.
+The Ohio State University Extension site has a chart on their black knot page that list the various levels for susceptibility to a number of plum and cherry tree varieties.
 (Not surprisingly, plum trees with resistance to black knot don’t do well in cold, northern climates.)

 How to Control